rasbt/pattern_classification/resources/data_glossary.md

 <a class="mk-toclify" id="ridge-regression"></a>
-#### Regularization
+#### Ridge Regression

 [[back to top](#table-of-contents)]

-Ridge regression is a regularized regression technique, in which sum of squared model coefficients is used to penalize model complexity.
+Ridge regression is a regularized regression technique in which the squared sum of the model coefficients is used to penalize model complexity.
 (submitted by [Vahid Mirjalili](https://github.com/mirjalil))

 <br>